 Nissan and BMW unveiled plans to use Microsoft’s personal assistant technology, Cortana, with their cars.
 Honda became the first major manufacturer to develop an electric concept car specifically designed for ride-sharing.
 And as for self-driving cars – Nissan announced it would bring autonomous driving support to its Leaf electric car, Hyundai introduced one that would be affordable enough for the masses, and Audi announced a partnership with Nvidia to bring self-driving cars to market by 2020.

 At the 2016 North American International Auto Show (NAIAS), POSCO showcased its advanced automotive steel products that are both strong and lightweight, making them uniquely suited for the electric cars of the future.

-The displayed products included a new twinning-induced plasticity steel (TWIP) and hot press forming steel (HPF).
-TWIP is a “dream material” for car manufacturers because it is five times stronger than other steel in terms of machinability while also having an impact absorbtion of up to 100 kg per mm².
-While many steelmakers have developing TWIP type steel, it has never been produced on a commercial scale before.
+The displayed products included the new PosM Steel and hot press forming steel (HPF).
+PosM Steel is a “dream material” for car manufacturers because it is five times stronger than other steel in terms of machinability while also having an impact absorption of up to 100 kg per mm².
+While many steelmakers have been developing PosM Steel type steel, it has never been produced on a commercial scale before.
 In addition, POSCO’s HPF steel is stronger than many other steel alloys making it a good solution for manufacturers looking to improve car safety.